AI-testerpbt/Teensy-Yolo/readme.md

 Use responsibly in secure and isolated environments.

-This was my first project and developed from scratch without any prior coding experience.
-Over one months of learning and researching, I worked bring this idea to life.
+This was my first project and developed entirely from scratch without any prior coding experience.
+After one month of learning and researching, I brought this idea to life with the help of ChatGPT.
 Thank you for your interest in my work!